Sydney-Informatics-Hub/intro-git/notebooks/07_github.md

 ![Freshly-Made GitHub Repository](../fig/git-freshly-made-github-repo.svg)

-Note that our local repository still contains our earlier work on `mars.txt`, but the remote repository on GitHub appears empty as it doesn't contain any files yet.
+Note that our local repository still contains our earlier work on `mean.py`, but the remote repository on GitHub appears empty as it doesn't contain any files yet.

 ## 2. Connect local to remote repository